Production3000/mvp3000esp/README.md

 ### <a name='GeneralFunctionality'></a>General Functionality

 A bare-bone implementation of the framework looks as follows.
-Without a [module](#modules) its usefulness is limited.
+However, without a [module](#modules) its usefulness is limited.

     #include <MVP3000.h>
     extern MVP3000 mvp;